maxint/arcbuild/docs/README.md

 ARM=ON        # for target CPU of ARM architectures.
 UNIX=ON       # for UNIX-like target platforms.
 ANDROID=ON    # for android platform.
+APPLE=ON      # for iOS platform.
 IOS=ON        # for iOS platform.
 TIZEN=ON      # for tizen platform.
+QTEE=ON       # for Qualcommn QTEE LLVM ARM compiler.
+EMSCRIPTEN=ON # for EMCC compiler.
 ```